Ace the free response questions on your AP Precalculus exam with practice FRQs graded by Kai. Choose your subject below.

 Consider the function $$f(x)= (x-1)^3 + 4$$.
 Answer the following questions regarding its inverse.

-Inversion of a Polynomial Ratio Function
+Investigating Piecewise Behavior of a Function

 Loan Payment Model using Rational Functions